ReinaldoDiasAbreu/big-update/README.md

 ~/bigupdate.log
 ```

-The file is automatically recreated on each execution to prevent excessive growth.
-It stores the script output along with additional information about updated packages and their versions.
+The file is automatically recreated on each execution to avoid excessive growth.
+It only stores the script output along with some additional information about the updated packages and their versions.

 ---